 You can perform offline calculations for A4T, but it requires a step with data exports in Analytics.
-For more information, see “Performing Offline Calculations for Analytics for Target (A4T)” in Confidence Level and Confidence Interval.
+For more information, see Statistical calculations in A/Bn tests.

 Lift is the percent difference between your control page results and a successful test variant.